anailieva/task-manager/README.md

 This Task Manager application is a simple Python-based task management system that allows users to add tasks, mark them as completed, and view all tasks.
 It will be used as a code base for my DevOps course project @ FMI Sofia University.
 The project is a complete automated software delivery process with pipelines using some of the main topics covered in the course.

-## Features

-- Add new tasks to the task list.
-- Mark tasks as completed.
-- View the list of all tasks.

 ## CI/CD

 The following topics are addressed in the project: